WangLab-MSSM/DreamAI2/README.md

 ### Description

-The function DreamAI2 imputes a dataset with missing values or NA's using 7 different methods:
+The function DreamAI2 imputes a dataset with missing values using individual or ensemble output from 7 different methods:

+Individual methods:
  - "KNN": k nearest neighbor
- - "MissForest": nonparametric Missing Value Imputation using Random Forest
+ - "MissForest": nonparametric missing value imputation using Random Forest
   - "ADMIN": abundance dependent missing imputation
    - "Birnn": imputation using IRNN-SCAD algorithm
    - "SpectroFM": imputation using matrix factorization
-   -  "RegImpute": imputation using Glmnet ridge regression
+   -  "RegImpute": imputation using glmnet ridge regression
+   -  "MICE": multivariate imputation by chained equations

+Ensembel methods:
+   -  "Ensemble": aggregation of the all 7 methods or selected methods
-   -  "Ensemble": aggregation of the 6 methods using simple average.
+   -  "Ensemble.Fast": aggregation of the all 7 methods or selected methods excluding "MissForest" using simple average.

 ### Usage